GiGurra/fl/README.md

 immutable data.
 Fluffy-lang combines the flexibility of structural typing with the safety of static constraints and the robustness of the BEAM platform.

+NOTE: This is a thought experiment.
+All syntax below is work in progress and subject to change.

 ## Core Concepts

 ### Structural Typing